 Related Article Dirt Bike Training Wheel – Skip it or Get it?

 The 50 SX Mini is a great racing bike for its versatility.
-KTM’s tag line “ready to race”.
+KTM’s tag line “ready to race” says it all.
 It handles itself well on trails and keeps a competitive edge on the racing track.
 It’s a powerful bike.
 But if it’s too much for your child in the beginning, you can install KTM’s power reduction kit to help the adjustment along.

 Quick facts and features: